Convergence of continuous-time stochastic gradient descent with applications to deep neural networks: Related literature

-\cite{LiGa21} study stochastic gradient Langevin dynamics similar to \eqref{w2} and their discretization but with $\sigma(w_t)$ replaced by a constant.
+\cite{LiGa21} study stochastic gradient Langevin dynamics similar to \eqref{w2} and their discretizations, but with $\sigma(w_t)$ replaced by a constant.Their main contributions are to provide finite-time bounds on the generalization error and to derive error estimates for the discretization of Langevin dynamics, showing how closely discrete-time algorithms approximate the continuous-time diffusion in the empirical risk minimization setting.

-\cite{ScPi24} investigate the performance of a similar continuous-time model of stochastic gradient descent as \eqref{w2}, for the special case of linear regression, but not for the overparametrized case considered here.
+\cite{ScPi24} analyze a continuous-time model of stochastic gradient descent similar to \eqref{w2}, but specialized to the case of linear regression.
+They show how least-squares SGD can be approximated by an SDE and investigate the resulting convergence and stability properties.
+Their analysis, however, is restricted to the well-specified linear model and does not extend to the overparameterized non-linear networks considered in our work.

+A closely related line of research investigates the dynamics of stochastic gradient descent around saddle points, which frequently occur in high-dimensional nonconvex optimization.
+It is well known that stochastic perturbations can help SGD escape saddle points efficiently.
+For instance, \cite{JGNKJ17} prove that, for discrete-time gradient descent with random perturbations, one can escape strict saddle points in polynomial time under standard smoothness assumptions.
+The more recent work \cite{ZLGU24} analyzes the behavior of discrete-time stochastic gradient descent near two different classes of saddle points and establishes conditions for their probabilistic stability, that is, when SGD is likely to converge to or escape from such saddles.
+Our setting, however, is different: we assume $f \geq 0$ with $f(w)=0$ for some $w$.
+While saddle points may exist, the value of $f$ at such a point must be strictly positive, and our results guarantee that the dynamics given by \eqref{w2} cannot get stuck in a saddle point.

-From the point of view of stochastic differential equations, our result is interesting in the context of blow up because in the study of \eqref{w2}, we only assume locally Lipschitz coefficient and therefore there may be a time of explosion and our results show that nevertheless the process converges with positive probability, see \cite{Mao2} and \cite{Mao1}.
+From the point of view of stochastic differential equations, our result is also of interest in the context of explosion: in \eqref{w2} we only assume locally Lipschitz coefficients, and hence the solution may blow up in finite time.
+Our results show that, despite this possibility, the process converges with positive probability; see \cite{Mao1,Mao2}.